-These challenges pay off, though.
-There’s nothing that really compares to dragging a business out of a slump and setting it up for the future.
+- It’s challenging and rewarding: If you start a consulting business, every day may throw new challenges your way.
+These challenges pay off, with rewarding experiences in dragging a business out of a slump and setting it up for the future.
 Plus, the success you have with each project contributes directly to your personal brand.

-Consultants are often hired in desperate times to rectify a serious situation.
-Working in such a fast-paced career is perfect for someone who enjoys a challenge, and a sense of freedom — traveling from one business to the next.
+- It’s fast-paced and you get a sense of freedom: Consultants are often hired in desperate times to rectify a serious situation.
+The consulting industry is fast-paced and perfect for someone who enjoys a challenge, and a sense of freedom.

-Consultants are experts in their field.
-To maintain this badge, they must always be learning and adapting to new trends in their industry.
-This enables them to help businesses develop techniques to stay ahead of their competitors.
+- You’ll be constantly learning: Business consultants are experts in their field.
+They must always be learning and adapting to industry trends.
+This enables them to help businesses (including themselves) to stay ahead of their competitors.

-There is a certain air of instability when working as a consultant.
-You never really know when or where your services are going to be required next.
-For people who rely on very steady income, being a consultant full-time may lead to some stressful days.
+- Income instability: There is a certain air of instability when working as a consultant.
+You never really know when or where your consulting service is going to be required next.

-Weighing the pros and cons should allow you to understand if a consulting role is best for you.
-If you’re not sure, you can always try it out as a side gig first!
+Weighing the pros and cons allows you to understand if being an independent consultant is best for you.
+Building a profitable consulting business is hard work, so if you’re not sure, try it out as a side hustle first!